MicrosoftDocs/Hololens/hololens/hololens2-hardware.md

 ## In the box

-- **Brow pad**.
+- **[Brow pad](https://www.microsoft.com/p/microsoft-hololens-2-brow-pad/90z10rsslqp0)**.
 You can remove and replace the brow pad, as needed.
-- **Overhead strap**.
+- **[Overhead strap](https://www.microsoft.com/p/microsoft-hololens-2-overhead-strap/8wxl8wmk1f7z)**.
 When you're wearing the HoloLens while moving around, use the overhead strap to help keep the device in place.
 When wearing the HoloLens for extended periods, the overhead strap may make the device more comfortable to wear.
-- **USB-C cable**.
+- **[USB-C charger and cable](https://www.microsoft.com/p/microsoft-hololens-2-usb-c-charger-cable/8vj21f2z8pk5)**.
+The power supply plugs into the power outlet.
 Use the USB-C cable to connect your HoloLens to the power supply for charging, or to connect your HoloLens to your computer.
-- **Power supply**.
-Plugs into a power outlet.
 - **Microfiber cloth**.
 Use to clean your HoloLens visor.

 ### Power Supply details